RupaChandram/Namaste-React/notes.md

 * Everything can be done inside your project folder
 * But we need to wrap our code into a proper folder structure.
 * That gives us better modular approach.
-* That is how your code becomes mofular and findable
+* That is how your code becomes modular and findable
 * Otherwise when there are thousand files in your app, Sometimes your app goes very big with hunderds of files. so it becomes very difficult to find things out.
 * This is the common convention which is used in the industry.
 It's not required but we always practice so that all developers can relate to it and pick it up the file organization.